al1brn/geonodes/demos.md

 ### Arrows

-<!arrows> : create an arrow with cartesian, polar or spherical coordinates.
+[Arrows](doc/arrows.md) : create an arrow with cartesian, polar or spherical coordinates.
 Or a field of arrows.

 ### Curly

-<!curly> : playing with curves topology
+[Curly](doc/curly.md) : playing with curves topology

 ### Explosition

-<!explosion> : a sphere explodes and pieces are projected and fall with gravity
+[Explosion](doc/explosion.md)<!explosion> : a sphere explodes and pieces are projected and fall with gravity

 ### Forest

-<!forest> : generating a simple forest
+[Forest](doc/forest.md) : generating a simple forest

 ### Gravity

-<!gravity>: Newton law simulated on a bunch of planets
+[Gravity](doc/gravity.md): Newton law simulated on a bunch of planets

 ### Rain

-<!rain>: simulation of dips falling on a terrain with puddles.
-Dips on the puddles generate waves,
-when dips on the terrain produce projections.
+[Rain](doc/rain.md): simulation of dips falling on a terrain with puddles.
+Dips on the puddles generate waves, when dips on the terrain produce projections.

 ### Topology

-<!topology>: after a discussion  with @pterusgithub, here are modifier to explore domain indices
+[Topology](doc/topology.md): after a discussion  with @pterusgithub, here are modifier to explore domain indices

 ## Utilities